CoryXie/coryxie.github.io/_posts/2015-12-02-FIO-Data-Integrity-Test.md

 ```

-In the fio man pages is written:
+In the `fio` man pages, it is written:

 	lockfile=readwrite      Read-write locking on the file.
 Many
 	                        readers may access the file at the
 	                        same time, but writes get exclusive
 	                        access.

-Taking into account that that `iodepth=1` and only one thread can write in a given time, one can suppose that it solves the problem of blocks overwrite since it looks similar to one threaded writer, isn't it?
+Taking into account that `iodepth=1` and only one thread can write in a given time, one can suppose that it solves the problem of blocks overwrite since it looks similar to one threaded writer, isn't it?

-If this is not correct, can someone explain why and suggest a data integrity check command in multithreaded fio run for raw devices?
+He then asked once again, "If this is not correct, can someone explain why and suggest a data integrity check command in multithreaded fio run for raw devices?".

+The above email was not answered by anyone in the `fio` mailing list, but it does not mean no one cared about this issue. *Grant Grundler* who has been working on IO subsystems since the mid 1980s, initiated some enhancments to Storage Data Integrity Testing on `fio`.
+He instructed his intern called *Juan Casse* to work on this topic.

 # Design

+First, *Grant Grundler* sent out an email to the `fio` maintainer *Jens Axboe* and started the *Desigh Phase* of this enhancment project.

-The requirements for using FIO to do Storage Data Integrity testing can be summarized below:
+According to the email threads, *Grant Grundler* summarized the requirements for using `fio` to do Storage Data Integrity Testing as below:

-* verify data written to storage is available and correct
+* Verify data written to storage is available and correct.

+In fact, `fio` had some basic verify features before 2013 when *Grant Grundler* initiated this enhancment project, which should have matched this requirement.

-* log writes (save a map) so we can repeatedly verify writes at a later date (weeks or months later)
+* Log writes (save a map) so we can repeatedly verify writes at a later date (weeks or months later).

-In fact fio has `axmap` to log writes, but prefer `lfsr` (Linear Feedback Shift Register) to reproduce data for
-verification; fio supports this with `random_generator=lfsr`.
+In fact `fio` has `axmap` to log writes, but *Jens Axboe* had preference to `lfsr` (Linear Feedback Shift Register) to reproduce data for verification; `fio` supports this with `random_generator=lfsr`. *Jens Axboe* made a note that `lfsr` (Linear Feedback Shift Register) is basically a way to generate a "random" sequence of numbers that are guaranteed not to repeat until the cycle is repeated.
+With this you never have to do on-the-side tracking to avoid overlaps or overwrites.

-* provide some "bread crumbs" for debugging when data is NOT correct.
+* Provide some "bread crumbs" for debugging when data is NOT correct.
 (Not available typically will result in reported errors).

-We want four pieces of data for bread crumbs:
+*Grant Grundler* stated four pieces of data for this "bread crumbs":

  >- timestamp
  >- LBA written (e.g. if it's a partition, that means the offset into the partition)
- >- magic number for that test run (think of it as a GUID - verifies the block was written by fio)
+ >- magic number for that test run (think of it as a GUID - verifies the block was written by `fio`)
  >- generation number in the case that we rewrite an LBA - so we can detect stale data

 Note that we want `fio` to check for stale data between multiple writes, to do this we would like to add a generation number, which counts the number of times the same block has been written.
-In fact, fio has `unsigned short numberio`, but it was not initially used as a generation number.
-Given the LFSR seed, one could determine the
+In fact, fio has `unsigned short numberio` in its `struct vhdr_meta` for `verify=meta` mode at the time of that email thread, but it was not initially used as a strict generation number.
-generation number.
-So perhaps add the LSFR seed value to the data structure so that gets written with each test run many many times too.
-Later, when we validate the drive, we can determine generation number and confirm the value is correct that was read from media.
-All of this needs to be implemented.

-In fio `meta` verify mode, there is actually already a timestamp there (sec + usec), and there's the notion of a generation number as well (it includes what number write this was).
+Also, in fio `meta` verify mode, there was actually already a timestamp there (sec + usec) in `struct vhdr_meta`, besides the notion of a generation number in `unsigned short numberio` (it includes what number write this was).

-The structure looks like this:
+The `struct vhdr_meta` structure looked like this at that time of the discussion:

 ```c